Selling A House With Tenants In Colorado

 Do My Tenants Have To Play Nice When I Sell The Home?

-A lease agreement is not breached simply because you are choosing to now sell the home, and this is a common misconception that a lot of landlords have, so it’s critical that you are able to make this key distinction.
+A lease agreement is not breached simply because you are choosing to now sell the home, and this is a common misconception that a lot of landlords have, so you must be able to make this key distinction.
 Tenants will have to be given at least 24 hours notice before someone enters the home, and they must have reasonable access to the property.

 What if I Don’t Have a Standard Lease Agreement?